brentp/bwa-meth/README.md

          --reference $REFERENCE \
          $READ1 $READ2

-This will create $PREFIX.bam and $PREFIX.bam.bai the output will pass Picard-tools ValidateSam.
+This will create $PREFIX.bam and $PREFIX.bam.bai.
+The output will pass Picard-tools ValidateSam.

 Tabulate